CharioMich/myReserva-app/README.md

 # <u> Technical Info </u>

 - ## Forms
-  Project's forms were implemented with states and simple Flowbite components to demonstrate understanding of form handling and validation.
+  Project's forms were implemented with states, zod validation and simple Flowbite components to demonstrate understanding of form handling and validation.
   The best alternative for a cleaner outcome would be a React Hook Form.